steven-ossorio/SocialBook/README.md

 end
 ```

-Since the interaction between a "friend" can either be the initiator (in_friends) or the receiver (out_friends), we need to get all friend that has the current user in the model on both ends and with a "Accepted" status which means they are friends.
+Since the interaction between a "friend" can either be the initiator (in_friends/friender shown on top snippet) or the receiver (out_friends/friendee shown on top snippet), we needed to grab all the friends the current user is associated with while he/she is either a (friender/friendee) and with a "Accepted" status which means they are friends.

 <img src="docs/newsfeed.gif" width="600">